Shannon (given name): Shortened forms

 Shana and Shanna are familiar diminutives or forms of Shannon or Sionna.

 Popularity

-In the United States, the name first appeared on the Social Security Administration's in 1881 for males.
-It later gained popularity as a feminine name in 1937.
+In the United States, the name first appeared on the Social Security Administration's list in 1881 for males.
 During the 1970s, American parents began to confer the name on boys and girls alike.
 It was during this time that the name's popularity peaked in the United States.
 In the 1990 United States Census, Shannon was the 317th most common name for American males.

-Irish emigrants may have popularized the name due to their nostalgia for Ireland.
-After Shannon became a popular unisex name in the United States, Irish parents, too, began to give newborn boys this name.